ryrob30/mobile-services.en/help/xamarin/c-android/methods-android.md

 * **VisitorProfile**

   Returns the visitor profile that was most recently obtained.
 Returns nil if no signal has been submitted yet.
-Visitor profile is saved in `NSUserDefaults` for easy access across multiple launches of your app.
+The visitor profile is saved in `NSUserDefaults` for easy access across multiple launches of your app.

   * Here is the syntax for this method: